Collin Wehr Scholarship | Chicago Bears Official Website

 - Survivor of pediatric cancer, currently receiving treatment for pediatric cancer, or the sibling of a child who bravely fought but ended their battle with pediatric cancer

-- Cancer diagnosis occurred before age 18 and applicant is younger than age 23 at the time of application
+- Cancer diagnosis before time of application and applicant must be younger than age 23 at the time of application

 - Currently completing senior year of high school and/or scheduled to graduate from high school during this school year or currently enrolled in an accredited university, college, community college or vocational technical school